isonno/PyBall/camsrc/README.md

 * The live video feed often comes up blank.
 Click "Fix" and then back, and it's fine.
 I suspect this is a browser caching issue that can be fixed with some JavaScript...
 * __DO NOT RUN THIS ON THE OPEN INTERNET__
   * Everything about these scripts assumes running behind a firewall.
 If you put these on the open internet, your camera will go live on YouTube and the haxors will steal your Bitcoins.
+* This is running on Raspbian on a Raspberry Pi-2B.
+I haven't tested it on other Apache/Linux configureations.
+  * Raspberry Pi's work great when you need to leave a computer on as a web server or whatever.
+For $50, they make great lightweight servers.